 Maya Woods-Arthur (not pictured) is from Washington, DC and attended Washington Latin Public Charter School.
 She spent a month studying political science at the St. Albans School of Public Service and was the first ever high school intern at the National Museum of African American History and Culture.
 Maya earned the Girl Scout Gold Award and worked as a Girl Scout Congressional Aide to Congresswoman Norton of DC.
 She attends Harvard University, where she studies politics and the Middle East.

-*Maya was the recipient of the Ambassador Andrew L. Steigman Merit Award, an award honoring the memory of our distinguished late colleague and past President.
+*Maya was the recipient of the Ambassador Andrew L. Steigman Merit Award, an award honoring the memory of our distinguished late colleague and past Preside

 Jared Duker Lichtman